jsummers/deark/readme.md

        palette color.
 The default is to autodetect.
 -h, -?, -help:
    Print the help message.
    Use with -m to get help for a specific module.
+Use with a filename to get help for the detected format of that file.
 Note that most modules have no module-specific help to speak of.
 -version
    Print the version number.
 -modules